Confinement and shear effects on the rotational diffusion of a minimal virus-inspired colloidal particle: Oscillatory shear effects on the rotational diffusion of a virus

+Interestingly, at high $Pe$ values (Figs. \ref{rotational}(a) and (b)), $D_r$ shows a decreasing trend with increasing $N_s$.
+This trend should be interpreted as an empirical observation within the finite range $6 \leq N_s \leq 50$, rather than as a universal scaling law.

-Although an increase in the hydrodynamic radius could, in principle, affect the rotational diffusion in equilibrium, the observed decrease cannot be explained by a simple geometric effect, since the peplomers are short and do not significantly modify the hydrodynamic size of the particle.
-Instead, the dependence of the effective rotational diffusion on the peplomer number emerges from the nature of the hydrodynamic field, see Fig. \ref{A}a, where the coupling between oscillatory forcing, confinement, and surface anisotropy plays an important role.
-This coupling modifies the orientational dynamics by introducing additional flow-induced torques.
-In the high-Péclet-number regime, the oscillatory flow appears to enhance the sensitivity of the rotational motion to surface anisotropy, resulting in a systematic reduction of the effective rotational diffusion coefficient.
-In this regime, the rotational dynamics is largely governed by hydrodynamic torques induced by the oscillatory flow acting on the surface peplomers.
+Although an increase in the hydrodynamic radius could, in principle, affect rotational diffusion under equilibrium conditions, the observed decrease cannot be solely attributed to a simple geometric effect, since the peplomers are short and do not significantly modify the effective hydrodynamic size of the particle.
+Instead, the dependence of the effective rotational diffusion on the number of peplomers may arise from the characteristics of the hydrodynamic field (see Fig. \ref{A}(a)), where the interplay between oscillatory forcing, confinement, and surface anisotropy becomes relevant.
+This interplay can modify the orientational dynamics by introducing additional flow-induced torques.
+In the high-Péclet-number regime, the oscillatory flow is expected to enhance the sensitivity of rotational motion to surface anisotropy, leading to an overall reduction of the effective rotational diffusion coefficient.
+In this regime, the dynamics is also influenced by the hydrodynamic torques generated by the oscillatory flow acting on the surface peplomers.

-For $Pe \leq 12.5$, the logarithmic relationship between $D_{r}$ and $N_{s}$ is no longer observed.
-In particular, for $Pe = 7.54$, where the oscillatory shear competes directly with the thermal fluctuations, $D_r$ varies non-monotonically between ($1.06$ and $0.72$) $\times 10^{-3}$, i.e., without showing any clear correlation with $N_s$, as seen in Fig. \ref{rotational}(c).
-It is important to note that in this regime, the driving forces are comparable, with the contribution from the oscillatory shear only slightly exceeding that of thermal fluctuations (see previous section).
+For $Pe < 10$, the relationship between $D_{r}$ and $N_{s}$, in particular, for $Pe = 5.03$, where the oscillatory shear competes directly with the thermal fluctuations, $D_r$ varies non-monotonically between ($1.08 \pm 0.01$ and $1.19 \pm 0.01$) $\times 10^{-3}$, i.e. without showing a clear correlation with $N_s$, as seen in Fig. \ref{rotational}(c).
+It is important to note that in this intermediate regime, the contributions from oscillatory shear and thermal fluctuations are comparable, with shear being slightly dominant, while thermal fluctuations remain significant (see Fig. \ref{A}(b)).